 A: Each state Medicaid program has a specific website for providers to understand payment, coverage, and coding.
-These webpages contain a repository of coverage for DSMES as of 2017: Health Insurance Coverage Laws for Diabetes Self-Management Education and Training and State Profiles: Diabetes Self-Management Education and Training | ChangeLab Solutions, but these may or may not reflect current law/regulations in your state.
+In addition, this webpage contains a repository of coverage for DSMES as of 2017: https://lawatlas.org/datasets/diabetes-self-management-education-laws, but this may or may not reflect current law/regulations in your state.